MerinaPinto/Python-Github-and-Testing-Practice/README.md

 What I Would Do With More Time I would expand the word bank and add more categories or even use an external file for words.
 I could improve the interface with colors to make it more visually appealing.
 Adding a scoring system or hints could make the game more engaging and challenging.
 These changes would make the game more fun and interactive for players.

+I used unit testing in my Hangman code to make sure each function works correctly.
+For example, I checked that the game starts with the right number of lives, that the blank spaces match the word, and that the game_over function works properly.
+If I wanted to use documentation testing, I could add examples in the function descriptions and use Python’s doctest to make sure the examples are correct.
+Unit testing is best for finding bugs in the code, while documentation testing is best for making sure examples and instructions are clear and accurate.